 Easy Homemade Carob and Coconut Oil Snowman Dog Treats

-Since these are simple set treats, you can adjust the mixture measurements in any way you’d like to suit your pet and personal preferences.
+Since these are simple chill and set dog treats, you can adjust the measurements to suit your pet and personal preferences.
 Scale volumes to suit your specific moulds.
-Flexible silicone moulds or ice-cube trays work great for making fun little shaped treats.
-If you want a precise measure of a specific mould’s capacity, you can do a test pour from a measuring cup of water to measure the volume required to fill your tray.
+Flexible silicone moulds (affiliate link) or ice-cube trays work great for making shaped treats.
+If you want to measure of a specific mould’s capacity for scaling, you can do a test pour from a measuring cup of water to check the volume required.

 - Coconut oil